Page 17 - INTERCARGO - Annual Report Report 2022 - 2023

 sion shipping requires urgent acceleration in the develop-

-improvement in terms of the number of annual losses of ment of green technologies, propulsion systems, fuels and
+2050, however, the challenges ment of green technologies, propulsion systems, fuels and

 nisms, including the industry’s proposed levy-based eco-